 There You Have It – The 5 Things I No Longer Do Since Becoming A Mom

 The things I no longer do since becoming a mom may sound trivial, and quite frankly they are in the grand scheme of things.

 A baby fills a place in your heart you never knew was empty!

 I wouldn’t mind never doing any of these things again.
-My baby is worth giving up these little things for and so much more.
-I love my life thanks to my little one.
+My little one is worth giving up these little things for and so much more.
+He entered my life and forever changed it for the better.

 Do you see changes in yourself that make you proud and happy?